-Name of Person who Completed the Training Date of Training Name/Type of Training (Training related to Storage & Handling best practices) Name of Person or Organization that Conducted the Training
+Name of Person who Completed the Training Date of Training Name/Type of Training (e.g. Site Visits, Vaccine Coordinator Training Program(VCTP) Online Modules, Training w/ Immunization Unit Staff, CDC training, or any additional training as it relates to public vaccine program requirements) Name of Person or Organization that Conducted the Training

-\ All staff members who handle or administer vaccines, including recording temperatures of vaccine storage units, should receive comprehensive training regarding proper vaccine storage and handling and vaccine administration at least annually.
+Both Vaccine Coordinators are required to be trained on VFC Program Requirements including proper storage and handling of vaccines at least annually.
+All staff members who handle or administer vaccines, including recording temperatures of vaccine storage units, should also receive comprehensive training regarding proper vaccine storage and handling and vaccine administration at least annually.